Bigpoint/slim-bootstrap3/README.md

 The `cacheDuration` defines the interval (in seconds) used for the cache expire headers of the response.

-If the `debug` flag is set to true the slim framework will print out a stack trace if an error occurs.
+If the `displayErrorDetails` flag is set to true the slim framework will print out a stack trace if an error occurs.
 Otherwise it will just show a "500 Internal Server Error".

 ### the include/ folder
 This folder should contain your endpoint implementation.
 Read below about how to define an endpoint.